wrgeorge1983/Tom/README.md

 - **Inventory** - Talk to your source-of-truth, digest inventory files, map drivers to different gear from different vendors, make sure you use the correct
     parsing templates, etc.
-- **Security** - Storing credentials in a way that won't give your security team a heart attack, using the right creds for the right gear, etc.
+- **Security** - Storing credentials in a way that won't give your security team a heart attack, using the right creds for the right gear, JWT/OAuth authentication, etc.

 All of these are solvable, but there's rarely a reason to solve them differently for each project.
 Also, they can be cumbersome and fragile with unpleasant dependence on